robindavidgames/ci-project04/README.md

 ## Bugs

 ### Incorrect Model Variables
-Unable to post comments with django reporting an error about a null field.
-Turns out I had mistyped a variable in my model, which I was then not correctly referring to in my view.
+I was unable to post comments on the site and django reported an error regarding a null field.
+I had mistyped a variable in my comments model, which meant that the respective view could not find the appropriate information.

 ### Custom CSS Not Working
 I couldn't get my base.html file to recognise my style.css file.
 Referring to my own styles did not update the contents of the page.
 I searched through Stack Overflow, Slack, Student Support and the answer was...
 I needed to clear my cache!

 ### Editing Bootstrap Classes in CSS
 Bootstrap was applying colours to elements that did not match the colour scheme of my site and attempts to fix this were inelegant.
 After reading [this StackOverflow post](https://stackoverflow.com/questions/20721248/how-can-i-override-bootstrap-css-styles), I understood that I could reference the Boostrap class names directly in my style.css file.
-Thus, I added this piece of code:
+Thus, I added several pieces of CSS that referred to bootstrap classes, such as this:

     .btn-primary {
         background-color: red;